ArthurG/Kijiji-Repost-Headless/README.md

 `python kijiji_cmd.py -u (username) -p (password) delete (adId)`

-Alternatively, there are also interfaces for posting/reposting an ad from a folder, which is especially useful if you're too lazy to enter your username/password every time or you have multiple Kijiji accounts.
+Alternatively, there are also commands for posting/reposting an ad from a folder, which is especially useful for saving you from re-entering your username/password

-Inside your folder, include ALL photos, an `item.inf` ad file, and a `login.inf` file with the first line containing your Kijiji login username and the second line containing your Kijiji login password.
+Inside your folder, include ALL photos, an `item.inf` ad file, and a `login.inf` file with the first line containing your Kijiji login email and the second line containing your Kijiji login password.

 To post from folder: